 DC745 (DC245) • Family Systems.
 This course will discuss basic family dynamics (such as intimacy, communication, power, and shame) with special emphasis given to examining those dynamics from the family system and family development theoretical perspectives.
 Relevant family topics (health, sexuality, spirituality, abuse, compulsive behavior, and divorce) will be addressed with opportunities for students to apply theoretical principles to real-life family situations.
 Special attention will be given to families' interactions with the institutional church and ways in which pastors can minister more effectively to a broad range of families.
 (Cognate credit with PC745.)
 Four hours.
+The Center for Transformational Leadership

+DC746 (DC251) • Small Groups in the Church.
 Establishing healthy cell groups in local churches is the focus of this course.
 Specific congregational approaches are examined, including 3-C and metachurch models.
 The roles of study groups, support groups, and service groups are considered.
 The course also explores group development theory and its appropriate application to small groups in the church and other Christian organizations.
 It provides an opportunity for students to analyze their own styles of working with groups and to enhance their communication and leadership skills through direct group work in class and in a church setting.
 Life cycles of groups and their role within the congregation are studied.
-(Cognate credit with
+(Cognate credit with PC746.)
+Four hours.